 Take these questions back as much as you can to the big three of investing: health, wealth, and relationships.
 These are the top-of-mind topics that people are most willing and ready to invest in.

-An exercise that I frequently assign my coaching clients is to continually ask yourself why does this matter? for every result you can think of.
+An exercise that I frequently assign my coaching clients is to continually ask yourself why does this matters? for every result you can think of.

-You could even take that a step further with why does increasing website traffic matter?
+You could even take that a step further with why does increase website traffic matters?
 To book more clients, get into better ad networks, etc. Essentially, to make more money.

 Making more sales on your website is totally doable if you double down on your website copy.
-Implement these tweaks to transform your copy from “says stuff” to “SELLS stuff.”
-And before you know it, you’ll be waking up to the fresh smell of dolla dolla bills.
+Implement these tweaks to transform your copy and before you know it, you’ll be waking up to the fresh smell of dolla dolla bills.